 The Finns don't lack the resolve to rebuild; let's ensure they have the resources to do so.

-To support the Finn's recovery efforts, please make your tax-deductible donation to the Farm Forward Fund today.
+To support the Finn's recovery efforts, please make your tax-deductible donation today.